 In your Advanced Year, you have the choice between the Clinical concentration and the Management and Community Organization concentration (MACRO).
 It is also possible to combine the two in a course of study that allows for a primary and secondary concentration.
 In addition, you will choose a specialization or field of practice that will focus your work in a particular area of study within the concentration.

-Learning Opportunities in Shady Grove
+Learning Opportunities at The Universities at Shady Grove